Two A/C myths always seem to crop up as the temperature climbs higher and long road trips become commonplace.

 One myth probably has some truth to it and one is most likely false.
 Here’s why.

-In a test conducted by Consumer Reports, they drove a Honda Accord at 65 mph and found that using the air conditioner reduced fuel mileage by three percent.
-In another test they drove at 65 mph but this time with the windows down and found no measurable effect on fuel mileage.
+In a test conducted by Consumer Reports, they drove a Honda Accord at 65 mph and found that using the air conditioner reduced fuel mileage by 3% (versus keeping it off).
+In another test they drove at 65 mph, but this time with the windows down.
+They found no measurable effect on fuel mileage.

-- Driving with a vehicle’s windows rolled down doesn’t produce any measurable impact on fuel mileage as a result of aerodynamic drag (but your dog will love it if he’s along for the ride!)
+- Driving with a vehicle’s windows rolled down doesn’t produce any measurable impact on fuel mileage as a result of aerodynamic drag (but your dog will love it if he’s along for the ride).

 - Remove excess weight from the vehicle and avoid hauling bulky items on the roof because it increases aerodynamic drag.

 - Keep your engine in tune and tires inflated to the recommended air pressure for a 3-4% improvement in fuel mileage.

 - Consolidate trips: do all your errands in one run